stat824/stat824.github.io/src/content/theory/erm/finite.md

-# Empirical risk minimization with a finite dictionary
+# Oracle inequalities for finite dictionaries

 We consider again empirical risk minimization.
 Given a dictionary $\mathcal{H},$ recall that